- Sky Go lets you enjoy your favorite TV channels on the go, as long as you have Internet access.

 You can try out TunnelBear (reportedly still works with Sky Go) but due to the limitations imposed on a data package, you’ll consume free 500 MB quite fast.
 So, we assume that you’re using a premium, subscription-based VPN tool.

-Furthermore, with the premium solution, you can ask for a specified location which supports Sky Go.
-Just contact your service provider and ask for a valid location which can run Sky Go without issues.
+Furthermore, with the premium solution, you can ask for a specified location that supports Sky Go.
+Just contact your service provider and ask for a valid location that can run Sky Go without issues.

 That should do it.
 In case you have questions or suggestions regarding VPN for Sky Go and related issues, make sure to post them in the comments section below.